+Schutzhund and the German Shepherd

 Schutzhund and the German Shepherd Dog.
-The main purpose of this
+The main purpose of this dog sport is to emphasize the correct working temperament and abilities within the German Shepherd Dog breed.
 While dogs of many other breeds also participate in the sport of Schutzhund, this dog breed evaluation test was developed specifically for the German Shepherd Dog.

-Captain Max Von Stephanitz, the creator of the German Shepherd Dog breed, also created the Verein für Deutsche Schäferhunde, or SV, as the official governing body for the German Shepherd breed.
-The SV then created the schutzhund trial as a breed test for the German Shepherd Dog.
+Max von Stephanitz, the creator of the German Shepherd Dog breed, also created the Verein für Deutsche Schäferhunde, or SV, as the official governing body for the German Shepherd Dog breed.

 The trial, along with the SV's conviction that "German Shepherd breeding is working dog breeding, or it is not German Shepherd breeding" led to the rapid development of the GSD breed's working abilities right from the start.
-The Verein fur Deutsche Schaferhunde (SV), the parent club, developed the Schutzhund test to make sure that all GSD breeding stock was sound of mind and body.

 Since the original conception years ago, many other countries and working dog organizations have also adopted Schutzhund as both a sport and as a test of working dog performance.
 Because of the spread of this sport, international rules have also been established which are further administered by the Verein fur Deutsche Hundesport (VDH).

-Schutzhund (German for "protection dog") trials are an important element in the training and development of the German Shepherd Dog - especially in the United States, Germany and Europe.
+Schutzhund (German for "protection dog") trials are an important element in the training and development of the German Shepherd - especially in the United States, Germany and Europe.

 While dogs of many other breeds also actively participate in the sport, this breed evaluation test was developed specifically for the German Shepherd Dog over 100 years ago.
 Schutzhund trials are a sport for the working dog with the intention of demonstrating the dog's overall intelligence and utility abilities and cover three separate phases.

-Schutzhund and the German Shepherd: The very first Schutzhund trial was held in Germany in 1901.
+The very first Schutzhund trial was held in Germany in 1901.

 Schutzhund and the German Shepherd is an exciting dog sport that offers an opportunity for any dog owner to train their dog and to compete with other dogs and dog owners.
 When people hear the word Schutzhund they often think of the exciting protection test but there are 2 other tests as well included within the sport.